edujbarrios/Voice-To-Markdown/README.md

 Para reportar bugs o sugerir nuevas funcionalidades, por favor crear un issue en el repositorio.
 To report bugs or suggest new features, please create an issue in the repository.

+## LICENSE

+This project is under the MIT license, contact me for more details.